 NASCAR Standings

-NASCAR Cup Series races are split up into three stages and the drivers who finish in the top 10 in each stage are awarded points.
-10 for first, 9 for second, etc. Take a look at the current NASCAR standings for this current season:
+NASCAR Cup Series races are split up into three stages and the drivers who finish in the top 10 of each stage are awarded points.
+Points are 10 for first, 9 for second, etc. Take a look at the current NASCAR standings for this current season.

 When you look at the NASCAR standings, you’ll notice it’s point-based.
 The leader is at the top with his total number of points and beneath them the competing drivers with their points.
 It will also tell you how many points each driver is behind the leader.

-There’s also columns that tell the reader how many wins the driver has, as well as top-five finishes, top-10 finishes, laps led, stages won and DNFs (did not finish).
+There are also columns that tell the reader how many wins the driver has, as well as the top-five finishes, the top-10 finishes, laps led, stages won and DNFs (initials for ‘did not finish’).

-NASCAR standings are used to track the performance of drivers and teams throughout a racing season.
-The standings are based on a point system that rewards drivers and teams for their finishing position in each race.
+NASCAR standings are used to track the performance of drivers and teams throughout the NASCAR racing season.
+These motorsports standings are based on a point system that rewards drivers and teams for their finishing position in each race.

 The driver and team with the most points at the end of the season are crowned as the champions.